String Driven Thing: Record deal and touring

 By 1974, the constant touring was taking its toll and Wilson was replaced by Bill Hatje on bass, then Billy Fairley gave way to Colin Fairley (former Beggars Opera but no relation.)
 Soon afterwards, disillusioned with life on the road, the Adamses quit and returned to their native Glasgow.
 With their departure the band disintegrated, but Charisma recruited three musicians to continue touring with Smith and Fairley.
 Singer Kim Beacon, guitarist Andy Roberts and bassist James Exel joined the band, with Roberts and Exel collaborating for much of the songwriting, including the single "Cruel To Fool" produced by Shel Talmy.
 Two albums followed.
 Please Mind Your Head, recorded by engineer Tony Taverner at Escape Studios in Kent, and Keep Yer A'nd On It, produced by Andy Johns at Island's Basing Street studios.
 Following the release of Keep Yer A'nd On It keyboardist Derek Beauchemin joined the band after violinist Graham Smith left.

 String Driven Thing put out a number of singles on the Charisma label, some of which are not on any of the vinyl albums but appear as bonus tracks on Ozit Records CDs.
 Two of these are the Chris Adams compositions "It's a Game" and "Eddie".
 "It's A Game" was covered by the Bay City Rollers in 1977 and became a chart hit in the US, Japan and Germany.
 Chris and Pauline Adams put out a few singles on the Charisma label both as "Chris and Pauline Adams" and just "Adams".
 The b-side of their first single, "The City at Night", features Graham Smith.
-Colin Wilson went on to put out a solo folk album called Cloudburst on the Tabitha label which is also hard to find and has recently been reissued.
 The Chris Adams/Graham Smith String Driven Thing line up has reconvened on several occasions, most notably in 1991, 2001 and in 2004 which also saw an appearance from Pauline Adams.